microsoft/vsts-ibm-websphere-extension/CONTRIBUTING.md

 L0.js file (e.g., _build/Tasks/AppStoreRelease/Tests/L0.js) and press `F5`.
 At this time, you cannot debug the task itself during tests as a second node process is created (in which the task is run).

+### Debug tests in Visual Studio Code
+After building the project, select the `Launch L0 Tests` configuration from the Debug Viewlet.
+Set breakpoints in the .JS files under `${workspaceroot}/_build/Tasks/IBMWebSphere/Tests` and start debugging.

 ### Testing task changes
 In order to test your task changes, you will need to upload the new task to your own account and test it with a build definition.
 First, create a build definition you can use to test your changes.
 Then, after building the task you changed, upload the task to your account.
 To upload a task, you will need to install the